Blazing Saddles: Critical response

-On review aggregator Rotten Tomatoes, the film has an 89% approval rating based on 65 reviews, with an average rating of 8.20/10.
-The site's consensus reads: "Daring, provocative, and laugh-out-loud funny, Blazing Saddles is a gleefully vulgar spoof of Westerns that marks a high point in Mel Brooks' storied career."
-On Metacritic it has a score of 73% based on reviews from 12 critics, indicating "generally favorable reviews".
+On review aggregator Rotten Tomatoes, the film has an approval rating of 88% based on 69 reviews, with an average rating of 8.10/10.
+The site's critics consensus reads: "Daring, provocative, and laugh-out-loud funny, Blazing Saddles is a gleefully vulgar spoof of Westerns that marks a high point in Mel Brooks' storied career."
+On Metacritic it has a score of 73 out of 100 based on 12 critics, indicating "generally favorable" reviews.

-Ishmael Reed's 1969 novel Yellow Back Radio Broke-Down has been cited as an important precursor or influence for Blazing Saddles, a connection that Reed himself has made.
+Ishmael Reed's 1969 novel Yellow Back Radio Broke-Down, a satirical take on the traditional Western, has been cited as an important precursor or influence for Blazing Saddles, a connection that Reed himself has made.

 Box office

 The film earned theatrical rentals of $26.7 million in its initial release in the United States and Canada.
 In its 1976 reissue, it earned a further $10.5 million and another $8 million in 1979.
-Its total rentals in the United States and Canada totalled $47.8 million from a gross of $119.5 million, becoming only the tenth film up to that time to pass the $100 million mark.
+Its rentals in the United States and Canada totaled $47.8 million from a gross of $119.5 million, becoming only the tenth film up to that time to pass the $100 million mark.
+The movie was also an outlier in that it became a historically huge box office hit from an early-year release; it would be 44 years until another movie whose official release date was in February would be the year's #1 film, when Black Panther earned that honor in 2018.

-Awards and accolades
+Accolades

-While addressing his group of bad guys, Harvey Korman's character reminds them that, although they are risking their lives, he is "risking an almost certain Academy Award nomination for Best Supporting Actor!"
+While addressing his group of bad guys, Harvey Korman's character reminds them that although they are risking their lives, he is "risking an almost certain Academy Award nomination for Best Supporting Actor!"
 Korman did not receive an Oscar bid, but the film did get three nominations at the 47th Academy Awards, including Best Supporting Actress for Madeline Kahn.

 In 2006, Blazing Saddles was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and was selected for preservation in the National Film Registry.

-Upon the release of the 30th anniversary special edition in 2004, Today said that the movie "skewer[ed] just about every aspect of racial prejudice while keeping the laughs coming" and that it was "at the top of a very short list" of comedies still funny after 30 years.
-In 2014, NPR wrote that four decades after the movie was made it was "still as biting a satire" on racism as ever, although its treatment of gays and women was "not self-aware at all".
+Upon the release of the 30th-anniversary special edition in 2004, Today said that the movie "skewer[ed] just about every aspect of racial prejudice while keeping the laughs coming" and that it was "at the top of a very short list" of comedies still funny after 30 years.
+In 2014, NPR wrote that, four decades after the movie was made, it was "still as biting a satire" on racism as ever, although its treatment of gays and women was "not self-aware at all".

-The film is recognized by American Film Institute in these lists:
+The film is recognized by the American Film Institute in these lists: